Dewasurya16/Website-kenopia-/README.md

   *  All typed complaints are processed by AI

 * Deep Learning AI
-  *  Using the BERT Model and the DEEP LEARNING Method.
+  *  Using the BERT Algorithm and the DEEP LEARNING Method.

 * Support
   *  Supporting people who want to vent their complaints and vent without anyone knowing